-4. Valuation haircuts applied to non-marketable debt instruments:
+3. Valuation haircuts applied to non-marketable debt instruments:

-Trade bills:

-$2\ \%$ for instruments with a residual maturity of up to six months.
+Trade bills: 4 % for instruments with a residual maturity of up to six months.

-Bank loans:

-- 10 % for loans with a residual maturity of up to six months; and - 20 % for loans with a residual maturity between six months and two years.
+Bank loans: 12 % for loans with a residual maturity of up to six months; and years.

+22 % for loans with a residual maturity between six months and two

-Mortgage-backed promissory notes:
+Mortgage-backed promissory notes: 22 %.

-The inclusion of tier-two assets in one of the following liquidity groups is proposed by national central banks and is subject to the ECB's approval.
+The inclusion of tier two assets in one of the following liquidity groups is proposed by national central banks and is subject to the ECB's approval:

-- 1. Equities - 2.
-Marketable debt instruments with limited liquidity
+1. Marketable debt instruments with limited liquidity:

-The majority of the tier-two assets fall into this category.
-Although there may be some differences in the degree of liquidity, the assets are similar in general in that they have a small secondary market, prices may not be quoted daily and normal size trades can generate price effects.
+the majority of the tier two assets fall into this category.
+Although there may be some differences in the degree of liquidity, the assets are, in general, similar in that they have a small secondary market, prices may not be quoted daily and normal size trades can generate price effects.

-3. Debt instruments with restricted liquidity and special features
+2. Debt instruments with restricted liquidity and special features:

-These are assets which, while enjoying some aspects of marketability, do require extra time to be liquidated in the market.
+these are assets which, while enjoying some aspects of marketability, require extra time to be liquidated in the market.
 This is the case for assets which are generally non-marketable but which have special features that introduce some marketability, including market auction procedures (if there is a need to liquidate the assets) and a daily price valuation.